 Between the living area and the bedroom area, there are doors that you can close for privacy.
 The bedrooms are quite nice with a king-sized bed, large nightstands, drawers, a TV and a closet.

 The marble baths are generously sized with two vanities, a large soaking tub, a separate walk in shower and water closet.
 I had taken a peek at room photos on TripAdvisor before booking our stay.
 I had an impression that the bathrooms didn’t have enough space for grooming products, but I was mistaken.
-There was plenty of space for our stuff without it feeling crowded or untidy.
+There was plenty of space for our items without it feeling crowded or untidy.

 While we’re on the topic of the bathrooms, we should mention some of the luxury toiletries that are stocked in the baths.
-Firstly, there’s the lovely Rose 31 scented La Babo soap, shower gel, lotion, shampoo and conditioner.
+Firstly, there’s the lovely Rose 31 La Babo soap, shower gel, lotion, shampoo and conditioner.
 I fell in love with this scent and you better believe I brought our partially used La Babo products home with me.
 I must admit that Le Labo wasn’t a brand with which I was familiar.
 So I recently searched for information online and was surprised to discover that a bar of soap costs $45 and and 8oz bottle of shower gel goes for $50.
 Wow, what luxury!

 Other thoughtful items in the bathrooms include a loofa which is especially useful to use when you’re trying to removed layers of slathered on sunscreen.
 There was also a caddy that included mouthwash, cotton swabs and balls.

 We loved all the tropical flowers, gardens and seating areas throughout the grounds of the Fairmont Kea Lani.

 We enjoyed the pool options.
 There’s a kid-friendly pool with a waterslide for a bit of fun for all ages.
 For relaxation, we liked the serene, adults-only pool.